LogtalkDotOrg/logtalk3/README.md

 a different license and/or are copyrighted by a Logtalk contributor.

-Some examples are adaptations to Logtalk of Prolog examples found elsewhere (e.g. in manuals, tutorials, books, and public discussion forums).
+Some examples are adaptations to Logtalk of Prolog examples found elsewhere (e.g., in manuals, tutorials, books, and public discussion forums).
 See those examples documentation for information on the sources of the original code.

 Logtalk is a registered trademark of Paulo Moura.